Jón Páll Sigmarsson: Personal life and death

 Although he was known for his energetic, charismatic and boastful personality when competing, Jón Páll was known for his vibrant personality, humor and soft-spoken nature in his personal life.
 He was also an avid reader and enjoyed reading to his son Sigmar Freyr (born 1983).

 On 16 January 1993, Jón Páll died of an aortic rupture while deadlifting in his gym 'Gym 80' in Reykjavík.
 It was the result of a congenital heart defect that also affected three other members of his family which may have also been exacerbated by his use of anabolic steroids.
 Jón Páll had sought medical treatment in the United States in 1992 due to persisting heart problems.
-In Sölvi Tryggvason's 2013 biography of Jón Páll, he stated he suspected Jón Páll knew he was close to death.
+Sölvi Tryggvason stated in his 2013 biography of Jón Páll that he suspected Jón Páll knew he was close to death.

 Jón Páll is buried at the Lágafell church cemetery.

 Legacy

-Jón Páll was described in his life documentary "Larger than Life" by Geoff Capes as "a new kind of guy on the block" and by David P. Webster equally in describing him as a man who boasted pure static strength as well as versatile athletic strength in all its forms, a combination that lead to his supreme performances.
+Jón Páll was described in his life documentary "Larger than Life" by Geoff Capes as "a new kind of guy on the block" and by David P. Webster equally in describing him as a man who boasted pure static strength as well as versatile athletic strength in all its forms, a combination that led to his supreme performances.
 World's Strongest Man Director Colin Bryce called Jón Páll the greatest strongman of all time for not only his titles but also showmanship, stating "Strongman is entertainment.
 None of us would be here without Jón Páll".

 Jón Páll's lifelong friend and training partner Hjalti Árnason created the Jón Páll Sigmarsson Classic international strongman contest in 2010 in honor of Jón Páll.
 The event was held annually for three consecutive years during the Icelandic fitness & health expo in Reykjavík.
 The inaugural winner was America's Brian Shaw and the final winner was Iceland's own Hafþór Júlíus Björnsson.
 Hafþór also has a tattoo of Jón Páll lifting a natural stone in one of his calves.

 In New Hampshire, United States, there is a popular lifting stone weighing 221 kg named after Jón Páll which is used in some New England Highland Games.
-One of his legendary quotes 'Þetta er ekkert mál fyrir Jón Páll!' is inscribed in the stone.
+One of his legendary quotes 'Þetta er ekkert mál fyrir Jón Pál!'
+(This is no problem for Jón Páll!), is inscribed in the stone.